 The paragraph's name conveys the main idea.
 To sell is important, but to retain is crucial.
 The SaaS businesses are subscription-based, so it is vital to secure monthly recurring revenue.
 That's why focusing on customer acquisition only is a short-sighted sales strategy.
 Retention should always be a part of the discussions related to the company's acquisition strategy.

-Here is how you can work on customers retention:
+Here is how you can work on customer conversion and retention:

 The magic of customers advocacy